clearblueskymind/Keto-Friendly-/Grok/GROK-GPT-SUMMER-CONFIGURATION.md

 - When calculating macros: DO NOT display macros for each item of a recipe separately.
 - Vitamins taken: yes/no?
 - Bowel movement: yes/no?
+- Probiotics yes/no?
+- Dr. Mercola Hydrogen drink yes/no?
 ---

 ### ✅ Recipes